R&D / Technology – Optical Access System

 We believe that the development of this system represents a major breakthrough in terms of the future spread of 10 Gbps communications.

-Development of the system commenced about four years ago.
+Development of the system commenced about ten years ago.
 At that time, services using GE-PON had just gotten started, and standards for 10G-EPON were nonexistent.
 Mitsubishi Electric pushed ahead with technological development in parallel with the formulation of proposals towards the standardization of 10G-EPON.
 10 Gbps one-to-one transmission between exchanges and users' homes was already available, but we believed that the realization of this transmission speed in a PON system would represent a breakthrough in terms of the future spread of 10 Gbps communications.
 While we used the existing GE-PON as a base, it would be no exaggeration to say that the development started from zero, with the design of an entirely new IC, among other efforts.
 The development was a process of repeated trial and error, but our development history and our development assets in the area of PON technologies proved to be of tremendous assistance.
 Numerous issues remain to be solved, for example achieving further cost reductions and reducing power consumption, and we intend to push ahead with development, looking towards the advent of the era of 10G-EPON, which is steadily approaching.